Grandfield & Dodd LLC Acquires 500 Shares of NextEra Energy, Inc. (NYSE:NEE)

-Grandfield & Dodd LLC raised its holdings in NextEra Energy, Inc. (NYSE:NEE – Get Rating) by 5.4% in the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 9,708 shares of the utilities provider’s stock after purchasing an additional 500 shares during the quarter.
-Grandfield & Dodd LLC’s holdings in NextEra Energy were worth $812,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Grandfield & Dodd LLC raised its holdings in NextEra Energy, Inc. (NYSE:NEE – Get Rating) by 5.4% during the fourth quarter, Holdings Channel.com reports.
+The institutional investor owned 9,708 shares of the utilities provider’s stock after buying an additional 500 shares during the quarter.
+Grandfield & Dodd LLC’s holdings in NextEra Energy were worth $812,000 at the end of the most recent quarter.

-Other institutional investors have also recently bought and sold shares of the company.
-SRS Capital Advisors Inc. grew its stake in shares of NextEra Energy by 70.8% during the 2nd quarter.
-SRS Capital Advisors Inc. now owns 386 shares of the utilities provider’s stock worth $30,000 after acquiring an additional 160 shares during the period.
-Align Wealth Management LLC bought a new position in shares of NextEra Energy during the 4th quarter worth $34,000.
-Trifecta Capital Advisors LLC bought a new position in shares of NextEra Energy during the 4th quarter worth $35,000.
-Ten Capital Wealth Advisors LLC grew its stake in shares of NextEra Energy by 142.4% during the 3rd quarter.
-Ten Capital Wealth Advisors LLC now owns 463 shares of the utilities provider’s stock worth $36,000 after acquiring an additional 272 shares during the period.
-Finally, Bellwether Advisors LLC bought a new position in shares of NextEra Energy during the 3rd quarter worth $38,000.
-Institutional investors own 76.17% of the company’s stock.
+A number of other large investors have also recently made changes to their positions in NEE.
+Childress Capital Advisors LLC lifted its stake in shares of NextEra Energy by 1.5% in the 2nd quarter.
+Childress Capital Advisors LLC now owns 7,380 shares of the utilities provider’s stock valued at $572,000 after purchasing an additional 112 shares during the last quarter.
+Rehmann Capital Advisory Group lifted its stake in shares of NextEra Energy by 0.7% in the 2nd quarter.
+Rehmann Capital Advisory Group now owns 17,520 shares of the utilities provider’s stock valued at $1,357,000 after purchasing an additional 123 shares during the last quarter.
+Formidable Asset Management LLC lifted its stake in shares of NextEra Energy by 1.6% in the 3rd quarter.
+Formidable Asset Management LLC now owns 8,093 shares of the utilities provider’s stock valued at $614,000 after purchasing an additional 129 shares during the last quarter.
+Meritage Portfolio Management lifted its stake in shares of NextEra Energy by 3.2% in the 3rd quarter.
+Meritage Portfolio Management now owns 4,292 shares of the utilities provider’s stock valued at $337,000 after purchasing an additional 132 shares during the last quarter.
+Finally, Liberty Wealth Management LLC lifted its stake in shares of NextEra Energy by 4.3% in the 3rd quarter.
+Liberty Wealth Management LLC now owns 3,170 shares of the utilities provider’s stock valued at $248,000 after purchasing an additional 132 shares during the last quarter.
+76.17% of the stock is currently owned by institutional investors.

 NextEra Energy Stock Performance